Old Kelsey Trail

 The California Conservation Corps (CCC) went to work after the path had been found and flagged.
 They dug, chopped and constructed their way through the miles creating a well built freshly cleared trail.

-Civilian Conservation Corp workers helped rebuild the trail
+California Conservation Corps workers helped rebuild the trail

 Today there are two main trailheads for the Old Kelsey Trail; one is 9.2 miles up the South Fork Road from the turn off from HWY 199 and another is at the Big Flat Campground on Road 405 off Big Flat Rd.
 Trail map signs and information will be installed at the trailheads this fall.
 Shorter sections of the trail can be accessed by South Fork Road and Road 15N11, an unpaved branch off of 405 (the Big Flat Campground road).